Jasdero/JasderoPassePlatBundle/Resources/doc/index.rst

 orders (``new_orders_folder``) and lastly one for invalid orders (``errors_folder``).
 Just be sure that you enter the same values as in your ``config.yml``.

+Step 3 : Order format
+"""""""""""""""""""""

+On the first row as column titles : user | products.
+On following rows : the user mail | catalog ID.
+The user needs to be registered in your platform so that the order is valid.

 Recommendations
 """""""""""""""
 Be aware that if you change anything in your Google Drive Api configuration you MUST download credentials again as those will be